r15h1/camigo/README.md

 # camigo
-Camigo is a basic python app that attempts to recognize people faces streamed via a camera (or webcam) using haar cascade.
+Camigo is a basic python app that attempts to recognize people faces streamed via a camera (or webcam) using haar cascades.

 Pre-requisites: python 2.7, opencv, numpy